non/scalac-intset/README.md

 3. If the numbers being used are usually going to be small and space is important, an implementation that tries to use `Array[Byte]` or `Array[Short]` when possible might result in substantial space savings.

-4. The `IntSet` implementation could be adapted to work with any `AnyVal`.